brinda-venkataramani/misc/marks.md

 ```

 Of course, academic excellence is also a prerequisite to be considered for admission into a top tier graduate school.
 So here are my marks acheived in my Master's degree (I haven't decided on a third course for the Winter term; I'm hoping Lie Groups is offered.
-Otherwise, I'll probably take Algebra I or something; maybe Analysis II.
-I plan on sitting in on Analysis I in the Fall term.):
+Otherwise, I'll probably take Algebra II or something; maybe Analysis II.
+I plan on sitting in on Algebra I in the Fall term.):

 ```
 Course Code    Course Title                               Grade (on 12.0 scale) [*]